judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 It can send a value to a pin (analog or digital, depending on the capability of the pin and how it is used).
 Or it can receive a value from a pin (analog or digital, depending on the capability of the pin and how it is used).

-If only one byte is sent to the slave, it is interpreted as a read operation to a pin and a value is prepared for return.
+If only one byte is sent to the slave, it is interpreted as a read operation to a pin and a value is prepared for return to the master.
-If more than one byte is sent to the slave, it is interpreted as a write operation, with the first byte being a pin and the rest being data.
+If more than one byte is sent to the slave, it is interpreted as a write operation, with the first byte being a pin number and the rest being data to be sent to the pin.

 Pins normally correspond to whatever the numbering system is used by the Arduino (that is, 3 means D3 or perhaps GPIO3).
 But analog pins such as
-A1, A2, etc. can also be used as outputs, where, on the Arduino UNO, A0 is at digitalWrite(14, HIGH/LOW).
+A1, A2, etc. can also be used as outputs, where, on the Arduino Uno, A0 is at digitalWrite(14, HIGH/LOW).
 When using the analog pins as analog inputs, they are addressed with addresses starting at 64 to keep them out of the number space of the D pins.

 When sending digital values to a pin, use either 0 or 1 for LOW or HIGH.
 When sending analog values, use 256 plus the analog value.
 Any number